 We went for lots of walks around the property but it’s worth noting that some areas are pretty steep so be prepared to carry youngsters back up any hill you may go down!
 Our children enjoyed plonking pebbles into the dam, stomping on the edge of the small creek and investigating the sheep bones and rocks scattering part of the farm.
 Although there are lots of animals on the farm, there are also plenty of places to explore where there are no animals (well, not the farm type!).
-The house also has a trampoline, swing set (swing, dual swing, slippery dip) and a tyre swing.
+The house also has a trampoline, hammocks, swing set (swing, dual swing, slippery dip) and a tyre swing.

 The proximity to Kangaroo Island is certainly worth mentioning as this would be an ideal place to stay before/after a visit to KI.
 The ferry is about 3km from the house.
 Other great locations we visited were the Ingalalla Waterfalls, Normanville, Victor Harbor and Port Elliot.